South Carolina death row inmate Richard Moore chooses to die by firing squad

 After being given his execution date by the Supreme Court last month, Moore was forced to make the impossible decision between the two methods of execution.

-South Carolina has not executed an inmate in almost 11 years as state officials say they have struggled to get their hands on lethal injections used.
+South Carolina has not executed an inmate in almost 11 years as state officials have struggled to get their hands on lethal injections used in the procedure.
+This is because of both a shortage of the lethal drug cocktail and because South Carolina is not among the 14 states with laws that protect drug companies from being sued if their products are used in executions.

-Because of a shortage of the lethal drug cocktail, the state last year took the controversial step of passing a law to allow the use of firing squads so that it could resume executions.
+As a result, the state last year took the controversial step of passing a law to introduce the use of firing squads so that it could resume executions.

+Now, inmates have a choice between dying by firing squad or by electric chair.

-Moore is now set to become the first inmate in South Carolina to die by the new execution protocol and the first to be executed at all since 2011.
+Moore is now set to become the first inmate in South Carolina to die by the new execution protocol and the first to be executed in the state in a decade.

 The firing squad process involves three prison-volunteers shooting at the death row inmate as they wear a hood over their head and a target over their heart.